 “New sparks can lead to potential career paths,” states UNL’s Global Ambassador of Youth James “Dewey” Harris before all of the participants.
 “As a leader, you got to know yourself.
 We put this together because we believe in y’all.”

-The courses at Spark Lab encourage the students to be innovate and create via gamification, music, coding, video production and virtual reality.
+The courses at Spark Lab encourage the students to be innovate and create via gamification, music, coding, video production, video marketing and virtual reality.
 Pioneering video game developer and Drama Desk award-winning Broadway actor Dr. Joseph Saulter, also founder of the first African-American-owned 3D video game development company, Entertainment Arts Research, brought along chemical engineer Dr. Thomas Mensah to speak with UNL’s youth.

 A co-inventor of fiber optics, Dr. Mensah presented a video involving nanotechnology, featuring a surveillance camera inside of a drone resembling a bird.
 The Ghanaian inductee into the National Academy of Inventors led an inspirational call-and-response chant to trigger the kids’ interests.
 “The right stuff comes in black, too,” proclaims the president and CEO of Georgia Aerospace Systems.